 Don’t focus too much on the pain

-There are researchers who have shown that engaging your brain can help you to focus less on the back pain.
-This is very important especially to people who suffer from chronic back pain.
+There are researchers who have shown that engaging your brain can help you to focus less on back pain.
+This is very important, especially to people who suffer from chronic back pain.
 When you focus too much on the pain, your brain will process the pain signals and you may end up feeling worse.
 Back pain specialists in Cary NC can help you to work on engaging your brain as a way of relieving pain.

 Focus on activities that make you feel good